 For the purpose of the probationary period, credit may be given for prior service at other institutions with the mutual documented consent of the individual institution, McNeese State University, and the Board.
 It is generally expected that the entire probationary period will be completed at McNeese.

 Faculty members initially employed at the rank of professor may be granted tenure upon appointment or, at the discretion of the institution, may be required to serve up to the full six year probationary period.
 McNeese usually requires at least three (3) years probationary period for the rank of professor and usually does not exceed four (4) years.
 Faculty members initially employed at the rank of associate professor are required to serve a probationary period not to exceed six (6) years.
-Faculty initially appointed as associate professor must apply for tenure no later than during the 6th year of service.
-Faculty initially appointed as professor may apply during the 3rd year, and must apply for tenure no later than the 4th year of service.
+Faculty initially appointed as associate professor must apply for tenure no later than during the sixth year of service.
+Faculty initially appointed as professor may apply during the third year and must apply for tenure no later than the fourth year of service.

 Tenure shall be limited to persons in the faculty ranks of assistant professor, associate professor, and professor.
 Administrators shall not earn tenure except as members of an academic discipline.

 Tenured faculty shall retain their status until they retire, resign, or are terminated for cause, unsatisfactory job performance, or as a result of financial exigency.
 Tenure shall be granted and held only within an academic discipline that is offered at the institution and assures renewed appointments only within that discipline.
-Tenured faculty must participate in Performance Level review and may be terminated for unsatisfactory performance (see Employee Evaluation policy).
+Tenured faculty must participate in performance level review and may be terminated for unsatisfactory performance (see Faculty Evaluation Policy).